M268816/power-repo/notes/Coding Conventions.md

     |_. h-footer
 ```
 Each object starts with the first letter of the screen's name.
 Then they receive
-either, their own name, becoming a parent, or their first significant parent's
+either, their own name, becoming a parent, or their parent's name.
+With the
-name.
-With the submit button nested so far within the tree, naming it something
+submit button nested so far within the tree, naming it something like
-like 'h-main-body-form-submit' is too unwieldy.
-So, nested controls should only
+'h-main-body-form-submit' is too unwieldy.
+So, nested controls should only try
-try and be as distinctive as their screen name and lowest significant parent.
+and be as distinctive as their screen name and *lowest significant parent*.
 > h-form-submit

 But with objects like the popups, this does get ugly, as we need to distinguish